waynesutton/promptstack/README.md

-# PromptStack
+# PromptStack - AI Prompts and Code Generation Directory for Prompt Engineering

-**PromptStack** is an **open-source** platform that provides a searchable collection of AI prompts and code generation Cursor rules for Bolt.new, Loveable, Windsurf, and Trae—designed to optimize developer workflows.
+**PromptStack** is an **open-source** a searchable collection of AI prompts and code generation snippets for prompt engineering, featuring Cursor rules, Bolt.new, Loveable, Windsurf, and Trae; designed to streamline developer workflows..
 Built with [Convex.dev](https://convex.link/promptstackgithub) as the database and [TanStack Router](https://tanstack.com/router/latest/docs/framework/react/overview) for client-side routing. rules to enhance your workflow for developers.

 Built with [Convex.dev](https://docs.convex.dev/) as the database and [TanStack Router](https://tanstack.com/router/latest/docs/framework/react/overview) for client-side routing.